 The population hasn’t grown much, from 300 residents when it was founded to approximately 1300 year-round residents today.
 But those numbers soar in summer, when people head for the hills to escape the heat and humidity.

 The town was named after The Blowing Rock attraction, an iconic geological formation that provides sensational views of the surrounding summits, forest, and the Johns River Gorge.

 While that remains the area’s oldest and most popular tourist hotspot, downtown Blowing Rock is also home to an extensive assortment of other activities.

-And with the Blue Ridge Parkway just a few minutes away, the town makes a great base for exploring the entire region.
+And with the Blue Ridge Parkway just minutes away, the small town makes a great base for exploring the entire region.

 Read on for our in-depth guide to the best things to do in Blowing Rock, including all of the area’s best attractions, restaurants, hiking trails, and Blue Ridge Parkway overlooks.

 Best Things to Do in Blowing Rock NC Guide

 - Blowing Rock Art & History Museum